grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ```

 Generally, several files to connect to the audio layer, controller layer, and possibly other (MIDI, OSC...) have to be used.
 One of them is the main file and include the others.
 The `-i` option can be added to actually inline all `#include "faust/xxx/yyy"` headers (all files starting with `faust`) to produce a single self-contained unique file.
 Then a `faust2xxx` script has to be written to chain the Faust compilation step and the C++ compilation one (and possibly others).
-Look at the *Developing a faust2xx Script* section.
+Look at the [Developing a faust2xx Script](#developing-a-faust2xx-script) section.

 #### Adapting the Generated DSP

-Developing the adapted C++ file may require *aggregating* the generated `mydsp` class (subclass of dsp base class defined in `faust/dsp/dsp.h` header) in the specific class, so something like the following would have to be written:
+Developing the adapted C++ file may require *aggregating* the generated `mydsp` class (subclass of the `dsp` base class defined in `faust/dsp/dsp.h` header) in the specific class, so something like the following would have to be written:

 ```c++
 class my_class : public base_interface {